The 20 best books about Antarctica

 Weg mit dem Pinguin-Cover

-In this novel, the 85-year-old Veronica McCreedy is alienated from her family and wants to find a good reason to leave her fortune.
-After watching a documentary about penguins, she travels to the fictional island of Locket in Antarctica, where she convinces the reserved team to save an orphaned penguin.
-It becomes part of life on the base and Veronica's closed heart begins to open.
+In this novel, 85-year-old Veronica McCreedy is estranged from her family and wants to find a good reason to leave her fortune.
+After watching a documentary about penguins, she travels to the fictional Locket Island in Antarctica, where she convinces the reluctant team to save an orphaned penguin chick.
+He becomes part of life at the base and Veronica's closed heart begins to open.

 Schlechteste Reise-Cover

-Written by the youngest member of Scott's unfortunate expedition to the South Pole, The Worst Journey in the World has received a lot of praise for his open treatment of the difficulties of expedition, the causes of its catastrophic outcome and the meaning (if available). human suffering under such extreme conditions.
-Later Cherry Garrard was located in the search team who found Scott and his men who died of hunger and cold a long time ago.
+Written by the youngest member of Scott's ill-fated expedition to the South Pole, The Worst Journey in the World has received much praise for its candid treatment of the expedition's difficulties, the causes of its disastrous outcome, and the significance (if any). human suffering under such extreme conditions.
+Later, Cherry-Garrard was in the search party that located Scott and his men, who had long ago died of hunger and cold.

 Terra Incognita-Cover

-Terra Incognita is a modern classic to explore and understand the Antarctic.
-The book is a meditation about the landscape, myths and history of one of the most remote parts of the earth.
-The book also reports on an encounter with the international temporary residents of the region, as they manage to live in close isolation, as well as the mechanics of everyday life under such conditions.
+Terra Incognita is considered a modern classic for exploring and understanding Antarctica.
+The book is a meditation on the landscape, myths and history of one of the most remote parts of the world.
+The book also chronicles an encounter with the region's international temporary residents, how they manage to live in close isolation, as well as the mechanics of daily life in such conditions.

-9. Cold: Extreme adventure at the lowest temperatures of the earth
+9. Cold: Extreme adventures in the lowest temperatures on earth

 Kaltes Buchcover

-Fiennes has spent a large part of his life researching and working under the conditions of extreme cold.
-The loss of several of his fingers due to frostbite is proof of the horrors that discoverers are exposed to at such dangerous temperatures.
-This book examines the eventful history of the attempts to discover and understand these dangerous regions, from the early trips of Cook, Ross, Weddell, Amundsen, Shackleton and Franklin to Sir Ranulph's extraordinary achievements.
+Fiennes has spent much of his life researching and working in conditions of extreme cold.
+The loss of several of his fingers to frostbite is a testament to the horrors faced by explorers in such dangerous temperatures.
+This book examines the checkered history of attempts to discover and understand these dangerous regions, from the early voyages of Cook, Ross, Weddell, Amundsen, Shackleton and Franklin to Sir Ranulph's extraordinary achievements.

 Antarktis-Romancover

-A science fiction work with a number of characters on the McMurdo station, the largest settlement in Antarctica, at a time when the international contract is about to protect the continent.
-While politicians argue about their fate, large companies begin to loot the resources of the Antarctic, while radical environmentalists carry out a hidden sabotage campaign to recapture the country from those who would destroy it for profit reasons.
+A work of science fiction featuring a cast of characters set on McMurdo Station, the largest settlement in Antarctica, at a time when the international treaty protecting the continent is on the brink of collapse.
+As politicians argue over their fate, major corporations begin to plunder Antarctica's resources, while radical environmentalists wage a covert sabotage campaign to reclaim the land from those who would destroy it for profit.

-Riesige Berge, die sich im Wasser spiegelnAtlas & BootsBooks about the Antarctic are often inspired by their impressive landscapes
+Riesige Berge, die sich im Wasser spiegelnAtlas & BootsBooks about Antarctica are often inspired by its impressive landscapes

-11. Warrior at the end of the world: The Belgica journey into the dark antarctic night
+11. Madhouse at the end of the world: The journey of the Belgica into the dark Antarctic night

 Irrenhaus-Cover

-The shattering survival story of an early polar expedition that went terribly wrong, in which the ship frozen in the ice and the crew was included in it for the entire sunless Antarctic winter.
-In darkness, plagued by a mysterious illness and her thoughts devastated by the sound of dozens of rats that swarmed in the cargo room, they fell crazy.
+The harrowing survival story of an early polar expedition that went horribly wrong, leaving the ship frozen in ice and the crew trapped inside throughout the sunless Antarctic winter.
+In the darkness, plagued by a mysterious illness and their minds ravaged by the sound of dozens of rats swarming the hold, they descended into madness.

 Buchcover Allein in der Antarktis

-Felicity Aston, physicist and meteorologist, took two months free of any human contact when she became the first woman-and only the third person in history-who crossed the entire Antarctic continent alone on skis.
-Within a few days, frozen into her facial mask and thinking about what she pulled to such a place, she fights against the desperate weather as she pulls heavy sled.
-She wakes up every morning and believes that you are not facing another day because the expedition becomes a race against time to reach the coast before the last departure.
+Felicity Aston, a physicist and meteorologist, took two months off from all human contact when she became the first woman - and only the third person in history - to cross the entire Antarctic continent solo on skis.
+Within days, frozen in her face mask and pondering what drew her to such a place, she battles the desperate weather while pulling heavy sleds.
+She wakes up every morning believing she doesn't have another day ahead of her as the expedition becomes a race against time to reach the coast before the final departure.

-In this novel, Doc Wright is stationed at the fictional station K near the Byrd glacier in Antarctic when his team is lost in an ice storm.
+In this novel, Doc Wright is stationed at the fictional Station K near the Byrd Glacier in Antarctica when his team is lost in an ice storm.
 He survives, but something went wrong in his head.
-At home he is the only one who can explain what happened in the Antarctic.
+At home he is the only one who can explain what happened in Antarctica.
 But after what has changed, everything has lost its meaning.
-Now his wife Anna has to become his supervisor and he has to find a new way to be in the world.
-He can only try to tell his story - even if he lacks the words.
+Now his wife Anna must become his caregiver and he must find a new way to be in the world.
+All he can do is try to tell his story - even if he doesn't have the words.

 Cover des Buches Frau Chippy

-When Shackleton's ship endurance was caught in the Antarctic ice, all 29 crew members were brought to their limits, including MRS Chippy, the ship's cat.
-Fortunately, Ms. Chippy left a diary.
-Based on the real events of Shackleton's trip and illustrated with original expedition photographs, the book offers a unique perspective on one of the greatest adventures in history.
+When Shackleton's ship Endurance became trapped in the Antarctic ice, all 29 crew members were pushed to their limits, including Mrs Chippy, the ship's cat.
+Luckily, Mrs. Chippy left a diary.
+Based on the true events of Shackleton's journey and illustrated with original expedition photographs, the book offers a unique perspective on one of history's greatest adventures.

 Das dunkle Buchcover

-In this novel, the doctor Kate North takes the opportunity to work as an emergency representative on the UN research station in Antarctic.
-The previous doctor died on the ice in a tragic accident.
-But when it gets completely dark for winter, she begins to suspect that his death was no coincidence.
-In the most inhospitable environment and cut off from the rest of the world, a killer is at large.
+In this novel, the doctor Kate North takes the opportunity to work as an emergency representative at the UN research station in Antarctica.
+The previous doctor died in a tragic accident on the ice.
+But as it becomes completely dark for the winter, she begins to suspect that his death was no accident.
+In the most inhospitable environment and cut off from the rest of the world, a killer is on the loose.

-16. Race to the pole: Conquest of Antarctica in the toughest long -distance race in the world
+16. Race to the Pole: Conquer Antarctica in the toughest endurance race in the world

 Cover des Buches Race to Pole

-In 2009, six teams of adventurers and discoverers gathered to race to the South Pole on foot.
-It is the first time in almost 100 years that someone has done such a race: since Amundsen Scott defeated the same goal in 1911.
-The two -time Olympic gold medalist James Cracknell and the television presenter and adventurer Ben Fogle have to manage 800 km ice cream, temperatures of -45 ° C, hidden glacier columns, frostbite and the favorites for victory: a team of former soldiers from Norway, who were trained in the Arctic war management.
+In 2009, six teams of adventurers and explorers gathered to race to the South Pole on foot.
+It is the first time anyone has attempted such a race in nearly 100 years: since Amundsen beat Scott to the same finish in 1911.
+Double Olympic gold medalist James Cracknell and TV presenter and adventurer Ben Fogle must tackle 800km of ice wilderness, -45°C temperatures, hidden crevasses, frostbite and the favorites to win: a team of former soldiers from Norway trained in Arctic warfare.

-This strange but humorous travel report shows Diski's daughter Chloe, who encourages disci to uncover what has become of her own alienated mother.
-The memoirs switch between a pilgrimage to Antarctic and a private trip to Diski's own thoughts and memories.
+This strange but humorous travelogue features Diski's daughter Chloe, who encourages Diski to uncover what has become of her own estranged mother.
+The memoir alternates between a pilgrimage to Antarctica and a private journey into Diski's own thoughts and memories.

 Erebus-Abdeckung

 After discovering the wreck in 2014, Michael Palin wrote this excellent biography of the sailing ship HMS Erebus.
-The book follows the ship from its stacking in 1826 through the journey of discovery, which led to fame in Antarctic, including the transport of people to the south than ever before, until its final catastrophe in the Arctic.
+The book follows the ship from its launch in 1826, through the voyages of discovery that led to glory in Antarctica, including carrying people further south than ever before, to its final catastrophe in the Arctic.

 Buchcover Geburtstagskinder

-The Birthday Boys, a fictitious retelling of Scotts to fail, uses the expedition of five men on the trip to convey different perspectives of the expedition.
-Scott, Petty Officer Taff Evans, ship doctor Dr. Edward Wilson, Lieutenant Henry Bowers and Captain Lawrence Oates each report on the hardships, the conflicts and finally the failure of the entire undertaking.
+The Birthday Boys, a fictional retelling of Scott's doomed expedition, uses first-person accounts from five men on the journey to provide different perspectives of the expedition.
+Scott, Petty Officer Taff Evans, ship's surgeon Dr. Edward Wilson, Lieutenant Henry Bowers and Captain Lawrence Oates each report on the hardships, conflicts and ultimately the failure of the entire undertaking.

 20. Alone